 The syrup gives an amazing shine to the cake, also it lends that perfect softness to it.
 It even helps in keeping the cake fresh longer.

 It’s ok to leave the dough for rising at room temperature, however from my experience of challah and this babka, I highly recommend letting it rise in refrigerator overnight it becomes far easier to work with.

-You can use a simple ganache or a ready-made hazelnut filling like nutella.
+You can use a simple ganache or a ready-made hazelnut filling like Nutella.
 It helps make things simpler.
-I love the chocolate filling of babka, so I added more flavour in it with chocolate chips and cinnamon, you can keep it simple or play more with filling options.
+I love the chocolate filling of babka, so I added more flavor in it with chocolate chips and cinnamon, you can keep it simple or play more with filling options.

 Babka will stay fresh for 24 hours in an airtight container at room temperature.
 Don’t place in the fridge.
 Babka freezes well for up to 2 months.
 To thaw, leave on counter or overnight in the fridge.